 The fellowship decision will be made by a faculty committee.
 The IPRH Director will serve in an ex officio capacity.
 Notification of award will be made in February 2018.

-Questions about this fellowship may be addressed to Dr. Nancy Castro, Associate Director of IPRH, at firstname.lastname@example.org or (217) 244-7913.
+Questions about this fellowship may be addressed to Dr. Nancy Castro, Deputy Director of IPRH, at firstname.lastname@example.org or (217) 244-7913.